COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Term2WeeklyLogs.md

 ---
 ### **Collaboration Highlights**
+**Full-Stack Synchronization:** The implementation of the Portfolio Customization (#326) required everyone to work closely together, using the newly generated API documentation (#329) as a bridge to ensure the React forms sent the exact payload the backend expected.
+**Testing & Stability:** Bug fix (#327) and API tests (#328) were crucial for unblocking the rest of the team.
+We collaborated to ensure the backend modifications (#330, #332) didn't break any of these newly established test parameters.

 ### **Things to Work On / Reflection**
+**Integration Bottlenecks:** This week showed that whenever we change backend data structures or add middleware, the frontend tests (like the smoke tests fixed in #331) can easily break.
+We need to improve our end-to-end testing pipeline so these mismatches are caught in CI/CD before merging.
+**Milestone Wrap-Up:** With Milestone 2 closing, we need to ensure all features are fully documented in the `README` and that our deployment environment is perfectly mirroring our newly tested API behavior.

 ### **Peer Evaluations**
 | Reviewer | Reviewee | Focus Area |